-The amounts set forth above under the headings "Month - Budget," "Year to Date - Budget " and "Total Budgeted" reflect estimated adjustments in projected revenue provided by the Maine State Revenue Forecasting Committee in its Dec 2014 report, updated by PL 2013 c.
+The amounts set forth above under the headings "Month - Budget," "Year to Date - Budget" and "Total Budgeted" reflect esting provided by the Maine State Revenue Forecasting Committee in its Dec 2014 report, updated by PL 2013 c.
 380 and PL 2015 c.1.
-For additional information concerning the revisions to the State's fiscal year 2015 budget, see "Revenues of the State - General," including the table therein, in Appendix A to this Official Statement.
+For the revisions to the State's fiscal year 2015 budget, see "Revenues of the State - General," including the table therein, in Appendix